 - Watch your quality signals.
 If impressions and clicks drop, you have a content quality problem.

-- Consider AI-assisted manual blogging as an alternative.
-It’s slower, but it’s also much safer for long-term organic growth.
+- Consider AI-assisted manual blogging as an alternative if you want maximum safety for long-term organic growth.

 Autoblogging itself is not illegal.
 However, scraping and republishing copyrighted content without permission can constitute copyright infringement.
 Generating original content with AI tools is legal.
 The key is to avoid using other people’s content without authorization and to follow the terms of service of any content sources you use.